S-CW/Runner/ReadMe.md

 - [x] **Progressive Difficulty**
     Implement a feature where the game's speed gradually increases as the player's score goes up, making the game more challenging over time.
 - [ ] **Additional Scoring Opportunities**

+## Updates
+- Added a feature just for fun.
+Play and reach score 50 to reach meme phase